 - Private employment firms

 - Employee referral program with incentives such as a bonus or vacation time

-- Job search website other than your employer’s (monster.com, indeed.com etc.)
+- Job search websites other than your employer’s (monster.com, indeed.com, etc.)

 - Local and ethnic newspapers